haoyuanz13/Visual-SLAM/README.md

 Camera Calibration
 ------------------
-The package mainly contains algorithms for the camera calibration either for a hand-handled camera or a monocular camera equipped on a real Quadrotor, using a checkerboard or April Tags respectively.
+The package mainly contains algorithms for the camera calibration either for a hand-handled camera, and later will apply that to a monocular camera equipped on a real Quadrotor, using a April Tags space.

 Strcuture from Motion